 A couple of weeks ago as I was taking my daily walk to my home-town of Kiserian, I suddenly heard a commotion on a road leading from the town.
 Several people were running towards a man who had disappeared behind a line of lorries parked by the roadside.
-Then I heard one policeman with a pistol shout to another, "Shoot him!"
+Then I heard one policeman with a pistol shout to another in Swahili, "Shoot him!"

 After a short while, I saw a man in handcuffs emerge behind the line of parked lorries.
 He was being escorted by a small crowd which included a policewoman carrying a gun.
 I didn't bother to hang around the interesting scene and inquire what was happening; I just continued with my walk while assuming the man in handcuffs was a gangster who had been caught by the long arm of the law.